tedneward/Azgaarnoth/Classes/PaleMaster.md

 ## Pre-eminence in Necromancy
 Pale Masters are arcane casters who draw upon necromantic lore that provides a macabre power all its own.
 Some aspire to live forever, effectively becoming immortal.
 Others are fascinated with death and the fate of souls that are unable to pass into the afterlife.
 Some pale masters seek to gain power through raising an army of once fallen soldiers to continue the battle once more.

 With this obsession to learn every shred of obscure knowledge surrounding the necromantic arts, a sacrifice happens as the pale master tends to become uninterested in other types of magic, except for a select few spells they feel can help them achieve their goals faster.
 As a result, pale masters have a smaller subset of arcane spells to draw upon when compared to their other arcane brethren.
 This lack of breadth is offset by the unique abilities they gain while studying their undead subjects.

+## Class features
+As a pale master, you gain the following class features.

 Level|Proficiency Bonus|Creations Known|Macabre Enchantments|Cantrips Known|1st|2nd|3rd|4th|5th|6th|7th|Features
 -----|-----------------|---------------|--------------------|--------------|---|---|---|---|---|---|---|--------